-This paper presents Answer Garden, a system for growing organizational memory.
-The paper describes the system and its underlying implementation.
-It then presents findings from a field study of Answer Garden.
+This paper presents findings from a field study of one such organizational memory system, the Answer Garden.
 The paper discusses the usage data and qualitative evaluations from the field study, and then draws a set of lessons for next-generation organizational memory systems.